If you’re looking for a paid program to help you lose weight, you’ve probably already heard about two of the biggest players:

 We want you to realize that you don’t have to be hungry if you eat food that fills you up and nourishes your body.

 While no food is bad, chocolate (for instance) will give you a quick boost rather than sustain your energy levels and fill your belly for hours.
-So, in our traffic light system, most vegetables are green, while chocolate is red and chicken is yellow.
+So, in our color system, most vegetables are green, while chocolate is orange and chicken is yellow.

 You’ll get your own calorie budget based on your goals and lifestyle .